New York Personal Injury Attorneys

 Our construction lawyers are well versed in the law of construction site accidents and have handled many cases involving injuries and death resulting from falls, unsecured ladders or insufficient equipment.
 We can help you determine whether you have a case because of injuries sustained at a construction site.

-A 33-year-old carpenter fell from an unsafe ladder at a construction site, resulting in disabling injuries, including a torn anterior cruciate ligament (ACL) of the right knee, wrist fracture and herniated discs, requiring surgery.
+- Construction Accident – Unsafe Ladder – $2.5 Million Recovered – A 33-year-old carpenter fell from an unsafe ladder at a construction site, resulting in disabling injuries, including a torn anterior cruciate ligament (ACL) of the right knee, wrist fracture, and herniated discs, requiring surgery.

-39-year-old painter fell 20 feet from unsecured ladder, suffering permanently disabling dislocation of right shoulder, fractures of the left wrist and of the pelvis, with multiple surgeries.
+- Construction Accident – Unsecured Ladder – $1.25 Million Recovered – 39-year-old painter fell 20 feet from an unsecured ladder, suffering permanently disabling dislocation of right shoulder, fractures of the left wrist and of the pelvis, with multiple surgeries.

-A 35-year-old building maintenance worker fell from a ladder while carrying a 40-lb. pail of Karnac, due to the failure to provide a hoisting device, resulting in fracture of the arm and ulna nerve injury.
+- Construction Accident – Lack of Hoisting Device – $1.5 Million Recovered – A 35-year-old building maintenance worker fell from a ladder while carrying a 40-lb. pail of Karnac, due to the failure to provide a hoisting device, resulting in fracture of the arm and ulnar nerve injury.

 Read about more results obtained by our firm on behalf of construction accident victims.